-A forthcoming report focuses on much needed areas of attention.
+An IEG report focuses on much needed areas of attention.

 Over two million people have died to date as a result of the global COVID-19 pandemic.
 While no country has escaped the virus unharmed, countries like Italy and Spain—where the elderly form a relatively large share of the population—have been hit hardest.
 Older men and women who might otherwise be enjoying their retirement and doting on their grandchildren are instead dying in nursing homes, suffering COVID-related complications heightened by pre-existing risk factors and co-morbidities, and enduring isolation from their families and daily routines.
 Alongside many other fragilities, the pandemic has ruthlessly uncovered specific challenges that aging societies face, as well as potential directions for change.
-The forthcoming IEG evaluation of World Bank Support to Aging Countries offers lessons that speak to some of these challenges.
+The IEG evaluation of World Bank Support to Aging Countries offers lessons that speak to some of these challenges.

 Lesson # 1: Health systems in aging countries need to be prepared for the specific health care needs related to changes in their population’s age structure and chronic disease profile.
 The evaluation finds that the World Bank helped client countries adapt their health systems to various changes in demographic patterns through projects that aim to strengthen primary health care.
 However, much work still needs to be done when it comes to addressing the specific needs of elderly populations and strengthening public health programs and health promotion and prevention policies that incentivize healthy behaviors for a healthier old age.